1. Home

 When you bend your neck forward to look at your phone, you increase the load on your neck muscles.
 Over time, this strain causes discomfort and may contribute to migraines.

-Dr. Matheson explains, “The blue light from phone screens can also irritate your eyes, compounding the issue.
-The upper part of your neck, where the origins of migraines often lie, is under constant strain when you’re looking down at your phone.”
+Our migraine specialists explain, “The blue light from phone screens can irritate your eyes, compounding the issue.
+The upper part of your neck—where migraines often originate—is under constant strain when you’re looking down at your phone.”

 Migraines go beyond a typical headache, presenting with debilitating symptoms such as nausea, vomiting, and sensitivity to light and sound.